DavidCalebChaparroOrozco/replit100daysofcode/README.md

 	* Let's be honest...so far all your subroutines have been pretty boring.
 Now let's make them, well, pretty.
 * Day 35 - The ULTIMATE List Maker
 	* Beef up your to do list from Day 33 to make the ULTIMATE list maker by adding 'pretty printing' subroutines.
+* Day 36 - That's Not My Name...
+	* That's not my name...Learn how string manipulation can improve your 'if' statements.